unitymakesus/rtporg/wp-content/plugins/quick-featured-images/README.txt

 Added automatic deletion of rules assigned with a deleted image in the library, some fixes

 = 11.5 =
-Added arabic translation, added in 'Bulk Edit': Back button on result page, some design improvements, changed text domain
+Added arabic translation, added in 'Set, replace, remove': Back button on result page, some design improvements, changed text domain

 = 11.4.1 =
 Revised styles for image column since WP 4.3, tested in WP 4.3